Halle Berry: Personal life

-In November 2005, Berry began dating French-Canadian model Gabriel Aubry, whom she met at a Versace photoshoot.
+In November 2005, Berry began dating French-Canadian model Gabriel Aubry, whom she had met at a Versace photoshoot.
 Berry gave birth to their daughter in March 2008.
-On April 30, 2010, Berry and Aubry announced their relationship had ended some months earlier.
-In January 2011, Berry and Aubry became involved in a highly publicized custody battle, centered primarily on Berry's desire to move with their daughter from Los Angeles, where Berry and Aubry resided, to France, the home of French actor Olivier Martinez, whom Berry had started dating in 2010 after they met while filming Dark Tide in South Africa.
-Aubry objected to the move on the grounds that it would interfere with their joint custody arrangement.
-In November 2012, a judge denied Berry's request to move the couple's daughter to France in light of Aubry's objections.
+On April 30, 2010, Berry and Aubry announced that their relationship had ended some months earlier.
+In January 2011, Berry and Aubry became involved in a highly publicized custody battle, centered primarily on Berry's desire to move with their daughter from Los Angeles, where Berry and Aubry resided, to France, the home of French actor Olivier Martinez, whom Berry had started dating in 2010, having met him while filming Dark Tide in South Africa.
+Aubry objected to the move on the ground that it would interfere with their joint custody arrangement.
+In November 2012, a judge denied Berry's request to move the couple's daughter to France.
 Less than two weeks later, on November 22, 2012, Aubry and Martinez were both treated at a hospital for injuries after engaging in a physical altercation at Berry's residence.
-Martinez performed a citizen's arrest on Aubry, and because it was considered a domestic violence incident, was granted a temporary emergency protective order preventing Aubry from coming within 100 yards of Berry, Martinez, and the child with whom he shares custody with Berry, until November 29, 2012.
-In turn, Aubry obtained a temporary restraining order against Martinez on November 26, 2012, asserting that the fight began when Martinez threatened to kill Aubry if he did not allow the couple to move to France.
+Martinez performed a citizen's arrest on Aubry and, because it was considered a domestic violence incident, was granted a temporary emergency protective order preventing Aubry from coming within 100 yards of Berry, Martinez, and the child with whom he shares custody with Berry, until November 29, 2012.
+In turn, Aubry obtained a temporary restraining order against Martinez on November 26, 2012, asserting that the fight had begun when Martinez had threatened to kill Aubry if he did not allow the couple to move to France.
 Leaked court documents included photos showing significant injuries to Aubry's face, which were widely displayed in the media.
 On November 29, 2012, Berry's lawyer announced that Berry and Aubry had reached an amicable custody agreement in court.
-In June 2014, a Superior Court ruling called for Berry to pay Aubry $16,000 a month in child support (around 200k/year) as well as a retroactive payment of $115,000 and a sum of $300,000 for Aubry's attorney fees.
+In June 2014, a Superior Court ruling called for Berry to pay Aubry $16,000 a month in child support as well as a retroactive payment of $115,000 and $300,000 for Aubry's attorney fees.